vastheaven1/MDES/docs/annotation_information.md

 ## 2. Participant Metadata

-Participant-level information is provided in a separate file:
+Participant-level metadata are provided in:

-`participant_information.csv`
+`metadata/participant_information.csv`

 This file contains one row per participant and uses the same anonymized participant IDs as the physiological recordings and trial-level annotation